 Requirements for Supplementary Certificates for Teaching English Language Learners in NYS

 Changes to Part 154 of Commissioner's Regulations in 2015 that layout the requirements for the instruction of English Language Learners (ELL) require that the majority of instruction for ELLs be integrated into the content areas, especially English Language Arts.
+As a result, many ESOL-certified teachers and grade/content-certified teachers are interested in adding either a content area or ESOL certificate to their base certificate(s).
 Learn more.

 Training in Harassment, Bullying and Discrimination Prevention and Intervention